Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

-## Configure the VAT-ID in POS
+## Configure the VAT ID in POS

-In most countries it is mandatory to indicate the VAT-ID on receipts.
-Therefore, it is recommended to define the VAT-ID prior to creating a store.
+In most countries it is mandatory to indicate the VAT ID on receipts.
+Therefore, it is recommended to define the VAT ID prior to creating a store.

 #### Prerequisites